MikaUhr/IMPIA/README.md

 1. `config_processing.yml`
 - Raw read directory
   - dir_raw_metagenome - set the directory where the metagenomic raw read data is stored.
 Performs pre-processing on all fastq files in the directory.
+The fastq file names should be '{sample}_1.fastq' and '{sample}_2.fastq'.
   - dir_raw_metatranscriptome - set the directory where the metatranscriptomic raw read data is stored.
 Performs pre-processing on all fastq files in the directory.
+The fastq file names should be '{sample}_1.fastq' and '{sample}_2.fastq'.
 - Output directory
   - dir_out - set output directory.
 - Memory and core